singh1469/buto_addvideo/README.md

 Simply copy the files over to your magento install maintaining the directory structure set by the repo.

 ##How does it work?
-This repo uses the [Buto API](http://docs.buto.tv "Online Video Platform") to pull down a list of your videos/embed codes.
+This module uses the [Buto API](http://docs.buto.tv "Online Video Platform") to pull down a list of your videos/embed codes.
 This is cached using Magento's vanilla cache system.
 For this to work, please remember to add your API keys to the Magento Configuration section under the label 'Buto'.

 ##MISC
 Tested with: